chrisa/ruby-dtrace/README.txt

       # handle records
     end

+Probes:

+    Dtrace::Provider.create :rubyprog do |p|
+      p.probe :foo, :string, :string
+      p.probe :bar, :integer, :integer
+    end

+    Dtrace::Probe::Rubyprog.foo do |p|
+      p.fire('fired!', 'again')
+    end

+    Dtrace::Probe::Rubyprog.bar do |p|
+      p.fire(42, 27)
+    end

 == REQUIREMENTS

-* A platform with Dtrace support (OpenSolaris, Mac OS X 10.5 Leopard tested, possibly also FreeBSD).
+* For the consumer API, platform with DTrace support (OpenSolaris, Mac OS X 10.5 Leopard tested, possibly also FreeBSD).

+* For the probe API, a platform with DTrace support, on i386.
+Mac OS X on PowerPC, Solaris on SPARC and FreeBSD on anything to come).

 * root, or some/all of the dtrace privileges on Solaris: dtrace_user, dtrace_proc and dtrace_kernel.

 == INSTALL